Student Consumer Information

 For more information on various academic programs which currently have special accreditation, please see our catalog.

-In compliance with the Clery Act, the most recent University of Northern Colorado Annual Campus Security and Fire Safety Report is available online and a paper copy can be requested at the UNC Police Department.
+In compliance with the Clery Act, the most recent University of Northern Colorado Annual Campus Security and Fire Safety Report is available online to view and/or download.
+A paper copy can be requested at the UNC Police Department.
 This report contains crime statistics and policy statements related to safety, conduct processes, and Title IX investigations.
-As required by HEA, the Missing Persons policy can be found on page 28.
+As required by HEA, the Missing Persons policy can be found on page 33.

 Information about our: